Authentication

 Strategy component for setting arbitrary metadata about a successful authentication event; these are commonly used to set protocol-specific data.

-Unless otherwise noted, the configuration for all authentication components is handled in deployerConfigContext.xml.
+Unless otherwise noted, the configuration for all authentication components is handled in deployerConfigContext.xml

 Authentication Manager

-CAS ships with a single yet flexible authentication manager, PolicyBasedAuthenticationManager, that should be sufficient for most needs.
+sufficient for most needs.
 It performs authentication according to the following contract.

 For each given credential do the following:

-1. Iterate over all configured authentication handlers.
+- Iterate over all configured authentication handlers.

-2. Attempt to authenticate a credential if a handler supports it.
+- Attempt to authenticate a credential if a handler supports it.

-3. On success attempt to resolve a principal.
+- On success attempt to resolve a principal.

-4. Check whether a resolver is configured for the handler that authenticated the credential.
+- Check whether a resolver is configured for the handler that authenticated the credential.

-5. If a suitable resolver is found, attempt to resolve the principal.
+- If a suitable resolver is found, attempt to resolve the principal.

-6. If a suitable resolver is not found, use the principal resolved by the authentication handler.
+- If a suitable resolver is not found, use the principal resolved by the authentication handler.

-7. Check whether the security policy (e.g. any, all) is satisfied.
+- Check whether the security policy (e.g. any, all) is satisfied.

-8. If security policy is met return immediately.
+- If security policy is met return immediately.

-9. Continue if security policy is not met.
+- Continue if security policy is not met.

-There is an implicit security policy that requires at least one handler to successfully authenticate a credential, but the behavior can be further controlled by setting #setAuthenticationPolicy(AuthenticationPolicy) with one of the following policies.
+There is an implicit security policy that requires at least one handler to successfully authenticate a credential,

 AnyAuthenticationPolicy

-Satisfied if any handler succeeds.
-Supports a tryAll flag to avoid short circuiting at step 4.1 above and try every handler even if one prior succeeded.
-This policy is the default and provides backward-compatible behavior with the AuthenticationManagerImpl component of CAS 3.x.
+handler even if one prior succeeded.
+This policy is the default and provides backward-compatible behavior with the

 AllAuthenticationPolicy